Hari-42/URL_Shortener/README.md

 # URL_Shortener

-I wanted to learn the programming language go, so I made a small spplication.
+I wanted to learn the programming language go, so I made a small application.
+Note that I don't have a domain, so if you copy the shortened link it won't work

 ## Features